holidaycheck/liam/README.md

     token: '..', // you can hardcode token or pass it through ENV });

-// Create liam instance passing real webhook secret, as hook task is also used.
-If you want to use cron tasks only, just pass empty string as second parameter. const liam = createliamInstance(logger, process.env.WEBHOOK_SECRET);
+// Create `liam` instance passing real webhook secret, as hook task is also used.
+If you want to use cron tasks only, just pass empty string as second parameter. const liam = createLiamInstance(logger, process.env.WEBHOOK_SECRET);

 // Enable `add-jira-link` task running in response to `pull_request` webhook event.
 // Note: such configuration will work for any respository which will point it webhooks into this `liam` instance.
 You can use `repository` param, to whitelist repository, see examples below.